lenovo/Antilles/README.md

 ## License

-BSD-3 license for individual use and EPL-1.0 license for commercial use.
+BSD-3 license for individual/non-commercial use and EPL-1.0 license for commercial use.